Skip to main content

 oracle-arb

-Cross-references a Pyth oracle price against Limitless markets that resolve on the same underlying.
-Submits FOK or FAK orders when the implied probability strays far enough from the oracle to cover fees + slippage.
+Cross-references a Pyth (Hermes SSE) oracle price against Limitless markets that resolve on the same underlying.
+Submits FOK/FAK orders when the implied probability strays far enough from the oracle to cover fees + slippage.
+The price-feed / edge-detection archetype.

 npm run oracle-arb